 Acid refractories are those which are attacked by basic slags.
 These are not affected by acid slags and hence, can be safely used where the environment is acidic.
 Examples of acid refractories are: 1.
 Silica (Most acidic).
 2. Semi Silica.
 3. Alumino Silicate Refractories. a) High Alumina (exception, for they react with basic slags). b) Fireclay groups e.g. LHD (Low Heat Duty), HHD (High

 Classification of refractories.
-The classification of refractory materials is based on two different criteria: stone properties and physical properties (production methods).
-Firstly, let’s look at refractories in terms of their stone properties.
+The classification of refractory materials is based on two different criteria: chemical properties and physical properties (production methods).
+Firstly, let’s look at refractories in terms of their chemical properties.
 Acid refractories are insensitive to acidic substances, but are easily affected by alkaline

 Types of Refractories: Refractories are used in all kinds of industries with the furnace to reduce the heat loss.
 The used refractory properties required for each kiln/furnace varies based on the application.
 So different refractories are used to provide unique properties.
 In this article, we are going to see all types of refractories available in the industry.